cambiotraining/sars-cov-2-genomics/08-case_study_eqa.md

 :::exercise

+- Start by creating two directories to store the output of our analysis: `results/mafft` and `results/iqtree`.
+- To make our analysis more interesting, we will combine our sequences with sequences from previous workshops.
-- Concatenate your sequences with the previous workshop sequences available in the file resources/eqa_collaborators/eqa_consensus.fa
+  Use the `cat` program to concatenate your sequences (`report/consensus.fa`) with the sequences from our collaborators (`resources/eqa_collaborators/eqa_consensus.fa`).
+  Save the output in a new file `results/mafft/unaligned_consensus.fa`.
-- Perform a multiple sequence alignment of your consensus sequences using the program `mafft`.
+- Perform a multiple sequence alignment of the combined consensus sequences using the program `mafft`.
+  Save the output in a file called `results/mafft/aligned_consensus.fa`.
-  Consult the [Building Phylogenies > Alignment](06-phylogeny.html#Alignment) section of the materials to see what command to use.
+  Consult the [Building Phylogenies > Alignment](06-phylogeny.html#Alignment) section of the materials to see how to create the MAFFT command.
 - Infer a phylogenetic tree using the `iqtree2` program.
   Consult the [Building Phylogenies > Tree Inference](06-phylogeny.html#Tree_Inference:_IQ-Tree) section of the materials to see what command to use.
 - Once you have both of these commands working, make sure to save them in a new shell script (as a record of your analysis).
   Save the script as `scripts/05-phylogeny.sh`.
 - Visualise the tree using FigTree.

+What substitution model was chosen as the best for your data by IQ-Tree?

-Try to annotate by lineage and institution.
-Is there any grouping of your sequences with other previous sequences, or are there any outliers?
+Do your samples group with samples from previous workshops in the way that is expected, or are there any outliers?

 Are there any obvious differences between sequencing technologies?

-What substitution model was chosen as the best for your data by IQ-Tree?
 :::